 On November 13, 2017, a jury empaneled in the U.S. District Court for the Eastern District of Texas, Tyler Division, found that certain claims of the Company's Remote Power Patent were invalid and not infringed by HP.
 On February 2, 2018, the Company moved to throw out the jury verdict and have the Court determine that certain claims of the Remote Power Patent are not obvious (invalid) as a matter of law by filing motions for judgment as a matter of law on validity and a new trial on validity and infringement.
 On August 29, 2018, the District Court issued an order granting the Company's motion for judgment as a matter of law that the Remote Power Patent is valid, thereby overturning the jury verdict of invalidity and denied the Company's motion for a new trial on infringement.
 On August 30, 2018, the Company appealed the District Court's denial of its motion for a new trial on infringement to the U.S. Court of Appeals for the Federal Circuit.
 On September 13, 2018, HP filed a cross-appeal of the District Court's order that the Remote Power Patent is valid as a matter of law.
 On September 24, 2020, the U.S. Court of Appeals for the Federal Circuit overturned the judgment of non-infringement of the U.S. District Court of the Eastern District of Texas.
 The Federal Circuit also vacated the District Court judgment of validity of the Remote Power Patent.
 The Federal Circuit has remanded the case to the District Court for a new trial on infringement against HP and further proceedings on validity.
-On May 7, 2021, the U.S. District Court for the Eastern District of Texas, Tyler Division, granted the Company's motion for new trial and denied the Company's request for judgment as a matter of law on validity (which will be a part of the trial).
-In addition, the District Court scheduled the trial to commence on August 2, 2021.
+On May 7, 2021, the U.S. District Court for the Eastern District of Texas, Tyler Division, granted the Company's motion for new trial and denied the Company's request for judgment as a matter of law on validity.
+On July 26, 2021, the Company entered into a settlement agreement with Hewlett-Packard pursuant to which Hewlett-Packard has agreed to pay the Company \$17,000,000 in full settlement of the litigation (see Note O hereof).